Krillh/Airzlinshire/Gvar/Gvar Writing.md

-The primary writing system for [[Old Gvar]] is a logogram-style system.
+The primary writing system for [[Old Gvar]] is a logogram-like system.

+Each root has